 In October 1780 he commissioned the new Juno 32, cruising off Ireland and capturing the privateer Revanche 18 off Beachy Head on 10 February 1781 when in company with the Zebra 16, Commander John Bourchier.
 In February 1782 he went out to the East Indies under the orders of Commodore Sir Richard Bickerton and was present at the Battle of Cuddalore on 20 June 1783, before returning to England in March 1785 when the Juno was paid off.

-Captain Montagu was killed at the Battle of the Glorious First of June 1794, one of four men killed and thirteen wounded, the command devolving on Lieutenant Ross Donnelly.
+Captain Montagu was killed at the Battle of the Glorious First of June 1794, one of four men killed and thirteen wounded aboard his ship, with the command devolving on Lieutenant Ross Donnelly.
 There is a monument to his memory in Westminster Abbey.